philote/eat-the-reich/README.md

 <!-- ![Screenshot of some of the items in the compendium](assets/screenshot2.webp)
 ![Screenshot of the Overlord and NPC sheets](assets/screenshot3.webp) -->

-## How to Install
+## How to Install (This is not released yet, so there is nothing to install)
-You can install the latest released version of the system by using this manifest link in Foundry VTT.
-[Instructions](https://foundryvtt.com/article/tutorial/): [module.json](https://github.com/philote/eat-the-reich/releases/latest/download/module.json)
+~~You can install the latest released version of the system by using this manifest link in Foundry VTT.
+[Instructions](https://foundryvtt.com/article/tutorial/): [module.json](https://github.com/philote/eat-the-reich/releases/latest/download/module.json)~~

 ## Features
 - Character Sheet